lynxthecat/cake-autorate/README.md

 Present version is 2.1.0 - please see [the changelog](CHANGELOG.md) for details.

-## The Problem: CAKE on Variable Speed Connections forces an Unpalatable Compromise
+## The Problem: CAKE on variable speed connections forces an Unpalatable Compromise

-The CAKE algorithm works from fixed upload and download bandwidth settings to manage its queues.
+The CAKE algorithm uses static upload and download bandwidth settings to manage its queues.
 Variable bandwidth connections present a challenge because the actual bandwidth at any given moment is not known.

-Because CAKE works with fixed speed parameters the user must choose a compromise bandwidth setting.
+Because CAKE works with fixed speed parameters, the user must choose a single compromise bandwidth setting.
-Setting it too low means lost bandwidth in exchange for latency control;
-setting the parameter too high induces bufferbloat when the link slows down.

-This compromise is not ideal: when the usable line rate is above the set compromise bandwidth, the connection is unnecessarily throttled to the compromise setting resulting in lost bandwidth (yellow);
+This compromise is not ideal: setting the parameter too low means the connection is unnecessarily throttled to the compromise setting even when the available link speed is higher (yellow).
-when the usable line rate falls below the compromise value, the connection is not throttled enough (green) resulting in bufferbloat.
+Setting the rate too high, for times when the usable line rate falls below the compromise value, the link is not throttled enough (green) resulting in bufferbloat.

 <img src="images/bandwidth-compromise.png" width=75% height=75%>